Shaft poster

 The inciting incident occurs at 11 minutes when Wade murders Trey in a racially motivated attack outside the club.
 When Shaft arrests him, Wade's wealthy father immediately posts bail, and Wade flees the country, escaping justice entirely..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to Shaft throws his badge at the judge in disgust when Wade is given minimal bail again.
+This shows the protagonist's commitment to Shaft throws his badge at the judge in disgust when Wade is given minimal bail again.
 He quits the NYPD, choosing to pursue justice on his own terms rather than be complicit in a broken system., moving from reaction to action.

 The Collapse moment at 73 minutes (74% through) represents the emotional nadir.
 Here, Peoples' men attack Shaft's mother's house, violating his sanctuary and putting his family in danger.
 The one line Shaft thought wouldn't be crossed has been crossed.
-Carmen almost dies in the assault., indicates the protagonist at their lowest point.
+Carmen almost dies in the assault., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 78 minutes initiates the final act resolution at 79% of the runtime.
 Shaft realizes he must combine his street justice approach with legitimate law.
 He coordinates with his former NYPD partner, synthesizing his independence with institutional power to take down both Wade and Peoples., demonstrating the transformation achieved throughout the journey.